Can I Get Spousal Support, and How Do I Calculate It?

 This category includes how long you were married, what your standard of living was as a couple, how one spouse contributed (with money, time, shouldering more of the financial costs of the family, etc.) to the other’s education and career, and any loss of income that resulted from the marriage.

 If you worked to pay for your spouse’s college, that matters.
 If you stayed home to raise the kids, that gets considered.
-If you were buying designer clothes and driving a top-of-the-line Porsch, that weighs into the decision.
+If you were buying designer clothes and driving a top-of-the-line Porsche, that weighs into the decision.

 Future Circumstances & Potential